 It’s finally time to enjoy our festive meals!

-In past years, maybe we all sat together and ate the same food around the same table, arguing about whether the matzah balls were too dense or too light.
-This year, we’re eating different meals at different tables in different places, but we’re still able to come together as a community.
+While some of us may be sitting together and ate the same food around the same table, others may be eating different meals at different tables in different places.
+Regardless, but we’re still able to come together as a community.

 There’s more to do after the meal, so check back later to complete the seder.
 B’tayavon (and, pssst: Try not to chew too loudly into your microphone).